Download and print as a PDF (206kB pdf)

 Medicines

-Ensure you know the proper names of any medicines you are allergic to (not just the brand names).
-Ensure healthcare staff are aware of any allergies you have.
+- Learn the exact name of any medicine you are allergic to (not just brand names).

 The following symptoms may occur:

-- Tingling, itching or burning feeling or nasty taste in your mouth.
+- Tingling, itching, or burning sensations, or a strange taste in your mouth.

-- Severe swelling of the tongue or throat with difficulty in breathing.
+- Severe swelling of the tongue or throat causing difficulty breathing.

 - Feeling pale, clammy, faint or dizzy.